hungcq/knowledge-repo/information-technology/aws/solution-architect/iam.md

   - 2 types:
     - Preventive Guardrail: use SCP (eg restrict regions across all accs)
     - Detective: use Config to monitor compliance
+  - Levels:
+    - Mandatory: auto enabled & enforced by Control Tower
+    - Strongly recommended: based on AWS best practices
+    - Elective: commonly used by enterprises (optional)
+- Account Factory: automate account provisioning & deployments:
+  - Pre-approved baselines & config options (eg VPC default config)
+  - Provision new accs via AWS Service Catalog

 ## Security token service (STS)
 - User (assume role API) -> STS: credentials (15m-12h)
+- Need to grant permission to assume a role
+- Can revoke active sessions
+- Can add MFA protection to role: only users signing in with MFA can assume the role
+- Grant access to third party (AWS account outside zone of trust):
+  - Get 3rd party AWS acc ID
+  - Define external ID (secret between 2 parties, rela: third party 1:1 role)
+- Session tag: provide when assuming a role -> added in the credentials -> used for authorization in IAM policy
+- APIs:
+  - AssumeRole
+  - AssumeRoleWithSAML: for users logged in with SAML
+  - AssumeRoleWithWebIdentity: for users logged in with internet identity provider (eg Google, FB)
+  - -> Should use Cognito instead
+  - GetSessionToken: for MFA
+  - GetFederationToken: for federated user

+## Identity federation
+- Def: give users outside AWS permissions to access AWS resources in your account
+- -> Don't need to create IAM users
+- Types:
+  - SAML 2.0: user -> auth & get SAML assertion (key) via identity store -> AWS SAML sign in endpoint/AssumeRoleWithSAML -> credentials
+  - Custom identity broker application:
+    - For identity provider not compatible with SAML 2.0
+    - Flow: user -> identity broker -> auth with identity store + call STS AssumeRole/GetFederationToken -> credentials
+  - Web identity federation:
+    - Without Cognito (not recommended): user: 1.
+IDP -> web token, 2.
+STS -> credentials
+    - With Cognito (~token vending machine):
+      - Flow: user: 2.
+Cognito -> Cognito token, 3.
+STS -> credentials
+      - Advs:
+        - Support anonymous users
+        - Support MFA
+        - Data sync

+## Resource Access Manager (RAM)
+- Share AWS resources you own with other accounts or within Org
+- Resources can be shared:
+  - VPC subnets:
+    - Allow to have all resources launched in the same subnets
+    - Must be from the same AWS org
+    - Can't share security groups & default VPC
+    - Participants can manage their own resources, but can't view, modify, delete resources of others
+  - Transit Gateway
+  - Route 53 (Resolver Rules, DNS Firewall Rule Groups)
+  - ...
+- Managed Prefix List:
+  - Def: a set of 1+ CIDR blocks
+  - Make it easier to config & maintain security groups & route tables
+  - Customer-managed prefix list: share with other accounts: update to modify many security groups at once
+  - AWS-managed prefix list: set of CIDRs for AWS services, can't be CRUD
+- Route 53 Outbound Resolver:
+  - Share forwarding rules with other accs with VPCs
+  - Define forwarding rules (DNS A record) -> share with other accounts -> can forward to IP of VPC of other accounts